ThiPauli/Sales_Analysis_Project/README.md

 ### Additionally, other questions which may help to understand relationships in order to decision-making process in the future to increase the sales.
 * Which hour of the day customers bought the most?
 Order x Time.
 * Which products are bought together?
-Orders which have more than 1 purchase.
+Orders which had more than 1 purchase.

 ## Exploratory Data Analysis and Data Cleaning
 ### Data Cleaning